-If you’re still unsure about the value that search engine optimization (SEO) can bring to your business, it’s worth looking at the result of EnergySage.
-Based on an analysis done by SEMRush, the desktop version of EnergySage’s website is getting half a million monthly visits from the USA alone.
+If you’re still unsure about the value that search engine optimization (SEO) can bring to your business, it’s worth looking at EnergySage.
+Based on an analysis by SEMRush, the desktop version of EnergySage’s website is getting half a million monthly visits in the continental U.S alone.

 Note that this is organic traffic, which means EnergySage would need to spend $1.8 million on Google Ads for the same amount of traffic.

-If your company wants to increase its success on Google, choosing the right SEO candidate is an imperative first step.
+If you want to increase your success on Google, choosing the right SEO consultant or expert is an imperative first step.

-This guide details the necessary knowledge needed to make the right hire, while also providing insight into how potential candidates should be interviewed.
-Following the recommended guidelines will help ease the process of narrowing down a field of candidates.
+This guide details the necessary knowledge needed to make the right hire, while also providing insights to how potential candidates should be interviewed.
+Following these recommended guidelines will help ease the process of narrowing down a field of consultants.

 SEO Is NOT Just About the Main Keywords